selbekk/react-christmas/content/2018/xx.md

 2FA means that the user provides two pieces of evidence for authentication, typically a password/passphrase (first factor) and a code (second factor) received in a different channel.
 In the event of a compromised password/passphrase, your account is still safe as the attacker does not have access to your code.

 All major service providers like Google, Microsoft, Apple, Facebook, and many more, have support for 2FA.
-For deeper understanding of 2FA, read Hans Kristian Henriksens [article](https://security.christmas/2018/6).
+For deeper understanding of 2FA, read Hans Kristian Henriksen's [article](https://security.christmas/2018/6).